Mabuza713/Mabuza713/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 Hello!
 I'm a System Engineering student with a strong passion for **Game Development**.
-I thrive on solving complex problems and extracting meaningful insights from data.
+I thrive on solving complex problems.
 ## Interests
 - **Game Development**: Designing and developing engaging games using various engines and tools, and exploring new gameplay mechanics.
 - **System Engineering**: Applying engineering principles to create efficient and reliable systems.